smartcontractkit/documentation/docs/chainlink-keepers/register-upkeep.md

      - Specify a LINK starting balance to fund your Upkeep.
 If you need testnet LINK, see the [LINK Token Contracts](/docs/link-token-contracts/) page to find the LINK faucets available on your network.

     > ❗️ Funding Upkeep
     > You should fund your contract with more LINK that you anticipate you will need.
-The network will not check or perform your Upkeep if your balance could be too low based on current exchange rates.
+The network will not check or perform your Upkeep if your balance is too low based on current exchange rates.
     >
     > Your balance is charged LINK to run `performUpkeep`.
 Gas costs include the gas required for your Keeper-compatible contract to complete execution and an 80k overhead from the `KeeperRegistry` itself.
 The premium and overhead are not fixed and will change over time.
 See the [Network Configuration](/docs/chainlink-keepers/overview/#configuration) section to find the gas premium for your specific network.